Skip to main content

 Biographical note

-• Award of the Prime Minister of the Republic of Poland for scientific activity
+3 Recipient of the Prime Minister of Poland Award for scientific achievements

 Supervision